 Here are some top picks of places that would really benefit from your visit:

-Briefly on the FCO's don't travel list following the tragic Easter bombings in 2019, Sri Lanka is safe to travel once more and visitors are never disappointed by this enchanting Indian Ocean isle.
+Briefly on the FCDO's (Foreign, Commonwealth & Development Office - formerly Foreign & Commonwealth Office) don't travel list following the tragic Easter bombings in 2019, Sri Lanka is safe to travel once more and visitors are never disappointed by this enchanting Indian Ocean isle.
 From the ancient sites of the Cultural Triangle to its wildlife - it's one of the only countries in the world where you can seasonally see both the biggest land mammal (elephants) and biggest sea mammal (blue whales) - and its fantastical culinary offerings, it truly has something for everyone.